rrasch/task-queue/README.md

 ## JSON Configuration ##

 In the above example, you saw how we set extra_args using a json file to change the default profile for video encoding.
 You can use it to also set different parameters for the backend class.
-You can find more examples in the doc directory.
+You can find more examples in the doc/samples directory.

 # Job Status ##